dvcrn/dvcrn.github.io/_posts/2015-10-27-going-native-with-om-next.markdown

 ### A stoney path

-At first the problem was that om.next changes the rendering process.
-Instead of calling `React.render`, it relies on React 0.14 which splits the rendering logic from the component.
+After poking a bit around with next and natal, I quickly ran into a deadend because of it's dependency to `gdom` and `ReactDOM`.
+Instead of calling `React.render`, om.next relies on React 0.14 which splits the rendering logic from the component.
 Here we're calling `ReactDOM.render` instead, which, well, relies on a DOM.

-Luckily after a short chat with [@dnolen][5] he promptly stripped out `ReactDOM` (and `gdom` as well) which allows us to pass a `:root-render` and `:root-unmount` function into the reconciler.
+Luckily after a short chat with [@dnolen][5] he promptly stripped out `ReactDOM` (and `gdom` as well) and added functionality that allows us to pass a `:root-render` and `:root-unmount` function into the reconciler.
 Whatever we specify here will get used to render and unmount components.

 Reading through the [react native source][6] made it clear that 0.14 has not been adapted yet and the rendering and unmounting logic is still inside `React`.
 To plug this into om.next, all we have to do is